 Fountains are a beautiful addition to any property, including personal homes and residential areas.
 While they are stunning, they do require some regular upkeep to ensure they function well and continue to look appealing.
-Come winter, the harsh temperatures and weather can damage smaller components, making the fountain unusable.
-It is strongly recommended that they fountains are winterized properly to prepare it for the ice and snow.
+Come winter, the harsh temperatures and weather can damage smaller components, making the outdoor fountain unusable.
+It is strongly recommended that outdoor water features are winterized properly to prepare it for the ice and snow.

 Winterizing a fountain is not a complicated process and only becomes easier over time.
 Whether the structure is large or small, almost everyone has to follow the same simple steps: